Higher order derivatives of the adjugate matrix and the Jordan form: Authorship contribution statement

 \section{Authorship contribution statement}

-J.R-M. wrote an initial draft of the paper with the results and proofs presented here.
+J.R-M. wrote an initial paper draft with the results and proofs presented here.
 J.G.
 Helped write the final version of the manuscript and to establish connections with existing previous results.